FrancisVila/MFT_convert/content/en/docs/TransferCFT/gettingstarted_intro/my_first_transfer_flow_using_cg/typographical_conventions.md

 When using the CFTUTIL HELP command, as shown in the example below, the following rules apply to parameter values:

--   If <span class="code">STRING </span>is in upper case, the parameter value is not case sensitive
+-   If `STRING `is in upper case, the parameter value is not case sensitive
--   If <span class="code">String </span>is mixed case, the parameter value is case sensitive
+-   If `String `is mixed case, the parameter value is case sensitive
--   If <span class="code">STRING or "String"</span>, the parameter value is only case sensitive when enclosed in quotes
+-   If `STRING or "String"`, the parameter value is only case sensitive when enclosed in quotes

 Example